Disentanglement, disorder lines, and Majorana edge states in a solvable quantum chain: Conclusion

 \section{Conclusion}

 In this work we present a detailed study of the exactly solvable dimerized ferromagnetic $XY$ chain with uniform and staggered transverse fields, which is equivalent in the fermionic representation to the noninteracting dimerized Kitaev-Majorana chain with modulated chemical potential.
 The model has three known gapped phases with local and nonlocal (string) orders, along with the gapless incommensurate (IC) phase in the $U(1)$ limit.
 It is shown that the model along with the continuous quantum phase transitions possesses weaker singularities known as disorder lines (DLs) or modulation transitions.
 The latter, reported for the first time in this model, are localized in the ferromagnetically ordered regions of the phases diagram.
 The DLs are shown to occur in this model in two types: DLs of the first kind with continuous appearance of the IC oscillations, and DLs of the second kind (DL2) corresponding to a jump of the wave number which controls the oscillations.
+A cusp in the correlation length occurs for the both kinds of DLs.

 It is also shown that this model hosts the zero-energy Majorana edge modes in its ferromagnetic phases.
 In each phase there is a couple of the Majorana states localized on the opposite ends of the chain, which can be viewed as a ``deconfined" Bogoliubov (Dirac) fermion with zero energy.
 The exactly calculated wave functions of those edge Majoranas are shown to acquire modulations on the DLs.